Vitamin C Vs Dry Eyes: Benefits of Vitamin C for Eyes

 There's no harm in supplementing with vitamin C or boosting your intake of vitamin C-rich foods, but when it comes to looking out for your eyes, you can't go wrong with combining various supplements to provide maximum support.

-Despite vitamin C not playing a sole role in treating dry eyes, combine it with something like Performance Lab Vision to give your eyes the boost they need.
+Despite vitamin C not playing a sole role in treating dry eyes, combining it with something like Performance Lab Vision may give your eyes the boost they need.

 1. SJ Padayatty, A Katz, Y Wang, et al. Vitamin C as an antioxidant: evaluation of its role in disease prevention.
 J Am Coll Nutr.
 2003;22(1):18-35.